Actor McConaughey calls for gun legislation at White House

 “Is there nothing that you personally are willing to do to stop the cancer of white supremacy and the domestic terrorism it inspires?”
 Garnell Whitfield Jr. asked members of the Senate Judiciary Committee.

-“Uvalde is where I was taught to revere the power and the capability of the tool that we call a gun.
-Uvalde is where I learned responsible gun ownership,” he said.
+“Uvalde is where I was taught to revere the power and the capability of the tool that we call a gun,” he said.

 He said every parent he spoke to expressed that “they want their children’s dreams to live on.”